Skip to content

 Parameters:

 Method to extract lightcurve.
-One of [aperture, psf].
+One of [all, aperture, psf].

 • save (bool, default: False ) –